remoteintech/remote-jobs/company-profiles/ipinfo.md

 ## About Us

 IPInfo is the team behind the popular [IP Intelligence API](https://ipinfo.io) used by more than 100,000+ businesses and developers, handling 40B+ requests/month.
-We started with a simple goal of creating a dead-simple API to identify geolocation from the IP address.
+We started with a goal of creating a dead-simple API to identify geolocation from the IP address.
 Since then, we have grown to create our own geolocation data-set (not relying on [MaxMind](https://www.maxmind.com/)), identifying bots, carrier information, companies, and ASNs.

 ## Company size